li2/android-3rd-lib-tutorial/README/Retrofit/README.md

 - [Feature Studio - Retrofit Learning Paths](https://futurestud.io/learningpaths/retrofit-basics)
 - [Using Retrofit to convert XML response from an RSS feed](http://www.vogella.com/tutorials/Retrofit/article.html#exercise-using-retrofit-to-convert-xml-response-from-an-rss-feed)
 - [Simple XML Tutorial](http://simple.sourceforge.net/download/stream/doc/tutorial/tutorial.php)

+[MIME](https://en.wikipedia.org/wiki/MIME) (Multipurpose Internet Mail Extensions) is an Internet standard that extends the format of email to support（描述消息内容类型的因特网标准。MIME 消息能包含文本、图像、音频、视频以及其他应用程序专用的数据）：

+- Text in character sets other than ASCII
+- Non-text attachments: audio, video, images, application programs etc.
+- Message bodies with multiple parts
+- Header information in non-ASCII character sets

+[A media type](https://en.wikipedia.org/wiki/Media_type) (also MIME type and content type)[1] is a two-part identifier for file formats and format contents transmitted on the Internet, examples:

+- `application/x-www-form-urlencoded`: to send simple text/ ASCII data.
+- `multipart/form-data`: to send non-ASCII text or large binary data.

+[HTTP Message Body](https://en.wikipedia.org/wiki/HTTP_message_body) is the data bytes transmitted in an HTTP transaction message immediately following the headers if there is any.